scala/scala3/docs/docs/reference/experimental/canthrow.md

 ```
 9 |  if x < limit then x * x else throw LimitExceeded()
   |                               ^^^^^^^^^^^^^^^^^^^^^
-  |The ability to throw exception LimitExceeded is missing.
+  |The capability to throw exception LimitExceeded is missing.
-  |The ability can be provided by one of the following:
+  |The capability can be provided by one of the following:
   | - A using clause `(using CanThrow[LimitExceeded])`
   | - A `throws` clause in a result type such as `X throws LimitExceeded`
   | - an enclosing `try` that catches LimitExceeded